tribalfs/android-studio-sec-fonts/README.md

 - Add the all "*.tff" files from the "secfonts" folder of the downloaded archive.
 - Open the "fonts.xml" file and append to inside the `<familyset>` tag the contents from inside `<familyset>` tag of the "fonts.xml" found inside "secfonts" folder.
+- If present, open the "font_fallback.xml" file and append to inside the `<familyset>` tag the contents from inside `<familyset>` tag of the "fonts.xml" found inside "secfonts" folder.

 For Windows, you can run `SecFontsFix.ps1` in Windows PowerShell to automatically perform the above including backing and and restoring the original "fonts" directory.